Blazemeter/taurus/site/dat/docs/Installation.md

  1. Current directory changed to `/bzt-configs`
  1. Taurus is started with the config files you specified: `bzt /bzt-configs/my-config.yml

-You can also specify multile config files in the `docker run` command with wildcards or as separate arguments like so:
+You can also specify multiple config files in the `docker run` command with wildcards or as separate arguments like so:

 ```